Run

 use for development and production on the Desktop, Docker, and

-for write volume and distributed `async` search) ships two ways: as the
+write volume and distributed `async` search) ships two ways: as a

-distribution under commercial license.
-Cyoda Cloud is currently a Beta
+Cloud** managed service.
+Cyoda Cloud is currently a Beta for test and

-for test and demonstration; production workloads on the Cassandra tier
+demonstration; production workloads on the Cassandra tier run under